Camilo716/SOLID-csharp/README.md

 # SOLID PRINCIPLES IN C#

-- You can see on _/WithoutSOLID_ some projects which are not implementing SOLID principles
+- In this repository, you will find several projects in the _/WithoutSOLID_ folder that don't implement the SOLID principles

-- Try to implement them on a new folder
+- To practice, create a new folder and work on implementing the principles there.

-- You can see the solutions on _/ImplementingSOLID_
+- You can find the solutions in the _/ImplementingSOLID_ folder.